Hi, what do you want to do?

 Quadrilateral Attributes

 Students classify quadrilaterals.
-In this quadrilateral lesson plan, students identify the characteristics of quadrilaterals.
+For this quadrilateral lesson, students identify the characteristics of quadrilaterals.
 They write their findings in a journal.
 Students use geoboards to create quadrilaterals from given descriptions.

 Curated OER